Vasectomy vs Neuter

 A vasectomy is a surgical procedure that is performed on male dogs to prevent them from being able to reproduce.
 The procedure involves the removal or modification of the vas deferens, which are the tubes that carry sperm from the testicles to the penis.
 Without the vas deferens, the dog will not be able to produce sperm, and he will be unable to father puppies.

-• Partial vasectomy: In a partial vasectomy, the vas deferens are not completely removed, but rather, they are cut and sealed off.
+There are several different techniques that can be used to perform a vasectomy on a dog.
+The most common and least invasive technique is a partial vasectomy.
+In a partial vasectomy, the vas deferens are not completely removed, but rather, they are cut and sealed off.
 This allows the testicles to continue producing hormones, but it prevents the production of sperm.

 What is a Neuter?